polkadot-developers/polkadot-docs/tutorials/transfers/index.md

         This is the encoded extrinsic for a transfer transaction.
 It is 152 bytes long.

-4. Check the result of the runtime call to get the fee for the transaction:
+4. Check the result of the runtime call to get the fee for the transaction

     ![Query Info Result](/images/tutorials/transfers/calculating-fees/calculating-fees-4.webp)